 - 5.2.1 Where sites do not possess a statutory designation their value as a heritage asset has been determined with reference to the Secretary of State's criteria for assessing the national importance of monuments, as contained in Annexe 1 of the policy statement on scheduled monuments produced by the Department of Culture, Media, and Sport (2010).
 These criteria relate to period, rarity, documentation, group value, survival/condition, fragility/vulnerability, diversity, and potential.
-The heritage assets within the Site Area (Sites 01-07) have been considered using the criteria, with the results below. - 5.2.2 Period: it is almost certain that any buried archaeological remains that survive across the Site Area will pertain to the Industrial Period, spanning the period of Manchester's rapid development as one of the world's leading manufacturing centres between the late eighteenth and twentieth centuries, and the associated explosion in the size of the local population.
-With the exception of the tenter ground, all of the sites of archaeological interest (Sites 02-07) represent slightly different types of houses for the industrial workforce. - 5.2.3 Whilst some chance finds dating to the Roman and Early Medieval periods have been discovered in the wider study area (HER 1253.1.0 and HER 1393.1.0), it is unlikely that any remains from these early periods will have survived the intensive development of the site from the late eighteenth century onwards. - 5.2.4 Rarity: none of the identified sites are considered to be significant on the basis of rarity.
-All comprise workers' housing spanning the early to late nineteenth centuries, and are of a plan form that has been recognised widely across the Manchester area, and subject to a considerable level of archaeological investigation (eg OA North 2011; OA North 2013). - 5.2.5 The remains of double-depth houses dating to the first half of the nineteenth-century, in particular, have been recorded in detail, although some plan forms merit further investigation, including late eighteenth-century examples.
+The heritage assets within the Site Area (Sites 01-08) have been considered using the criteria, with the results below. - 5.2.2 Period: it is almost certain that any buried archaeological remains that survive across the Site Area will pertain to the Industrial Period, spanning the period of Manchester's rapid development as one of the world's leading manufacturing centres between the late eighteenth and twentieth centuries, and the associated explosion in the size of the local population.
+With the exception of the tenter ground (Site 01), all of the sites of archaeological interest (Sites 02-08) represent slightly different types of houses for the industrial workforce. - 5.2.3 Whilst some chance finds dating to the Roman and Early Medieval periods have been discovered in the wider study area (HER 1253.1.0 and HER 1393.1.0), it is very unlikely that any remains from these early periods will have survived the intensive development of the site from the late eighteenth century onwards. - 5.2.4 Rarity: none of the identified sites are considered to be significant on the basis of rarity.
+All comprise workers' housing spanning the early to late nineteenth centuries, and are of a plan form that has been recognised widely across the Manchester area, and subject to a considerable level of archaeological investigation (eg OA North 2011; OA North 2013). - 5.2.5 The remains of double-depth houses dating to the first half of the nineteenthcentury, in particular, have been recorded in detail, although some plan forms merit further investigation, including late eighteenth-century examples.
 The remains of early nineteenth-century back-to-back houses and smaller cottages also merit further investigation.
-In this respect, the workers' houses on Nelson Street/Nelson Court, N° 1 Court, N° 2 Court and N° 3 Court (Sites 02-07) have some rarity value. - 5.2.6 Documentation: the historical development of the study area from the late eighteenth century can be traced reasonably well from cartographic sources and from entries in the available commercial trade directories.
-Further documentary research may furnish additional evidence, including more precise dating of the construction of the relevant buildings, although this is unlikely to alter the outline presented in this assessment. - 5.2.7 Group Value: the seven sites within the Site Area chart the development of workers' housing in a key urban industrial district.
+In this respect, the back-to-back workers' houses along Ashley Lane (Site 02), and some of the properties along Holden Street and New Blakely Street (Sites 03-07) have some rarity value. - 5.2.6 Documentation: the historical development of the study area from the late eighteenth century can be traced reasonably well from cartographic sources and from entries in the available commercial trade directories.
+Further documentary research may furnish additional evidence, including more precise dating of the construction of the relevant buildings, although this is unlikely to alter the outline presented in this assessment. - 5.2.7 Group Value: the eight sites within the Site Area chart the development of workers' housing in a key urban industrial district.
 As such, the heritage assets identified in the Site Area have a high group value.